annetkonings/Boltzmann-kinetic-theory/README.md

 In Part 1 we saw that the distributions for position and momentum were constantly shifting, but they were not truly in equilibrium.
 To make the system more realistic, we add friction and a noise term in the Langevin equation.

 ### Part 3: The 1D BGK Boltzmann model
-The Boltzmann equation,
+Collisions between particles can be modelled with the Boltzmann equation.
 ```math
 \frac{\partial f}{\partial t} + \frac{\textbf{p}}{m} \cdot f + \textbf{F} \cdot \frac{\partial f}{\partial \textbf{p}} = \bigg(\frac{\partial f}{\partial t}\bigg)_{col}
 ```

-Collisions between particles can be modelled with the Boltzmann equation.
 The BGK Bolztmann model simplifies the Boltzmann equation by relaxing the local distribution towards equilibrium.
 The equation we are going to solve is:

 ```math